Benefits for Michigan Veterans

 If you disagree with the final decision from the Board of Veterans’ Appeals and want to appeal, you must file a Notice of Appeal to the United States Court of Appeals for Veterans Claims within 120 days after the date the Board of Veterans’ Appeals mailed a copy of its final decision.
 That date which is stamped on the front of the decision.

-Whether you have been recently denied VA disability benefits or believe you deserve a higher rating, contact the Disability Attorneys of Michigan by completing the form below or by calling 800-949-2900.
+Whether you have been recently denied VA disability benefits or believe you deserve a higher rating, contact Disability Attorneys of Michigan by completing the form below or by calling 800-949-2900.
+Our skilled lawyers will listen to your story, evaluate your options and refer your case to a reputable Veterans Disability law firm to help you obtain the benefits you deserve.